-Russia Investigations In Congressional Cliffhanger, Trump Jr. May Revisit The Hill
+Senators Say Russia Probe Is 'Incomplete'; Trump Jr. May Return To The Hill

 "Cracking down on social media companies would allow lawmakers to show they are getting tough on preventing meddling in the 2018 midterms even before multiple investigations into Moscow's 2016 interference conclude.
 For Republicans, it offers a potential opportunity to respond to Russia without hitting President Donald Trump."

-The specifics of a bill are still under discussion and any vote is probably a long way off.
+The specifics of a bill are still under discussion, and any vote is probably a long way off.
 Plus there is no guarantee that new restrictions about disclosures would restrain the efficacy of a big PR campaign by a foreign power or anyone else.

 Briefly